 Directions: Take I-95 Cedar Street exit #54, go south on Cedar

 Street to the end (crossing Route 1), turn left on Main Street.
 The

 Congregational Church is the brick church on the green (on the right).

 If parking immediately next to the Church and the Green is full, there is additional parking nearby.

 Please contact us if you are interested in helping the coffeehouse as a volunteer.
 In particular, refreshment donations will be welcomed.

-If you are wondering if a concert will be held on an evening when the weather is bad, please call 203-488-7715.
+The Branford Folk phone is not functioning at this time.
+Email: email@example.com for concert information.
+If you are wondering if a concert will be held on an evening when the weather is bad, please contact us by email.
 (There is no one at the church who can give out concert information.)
 Also, cancellations will be posted on WTNH Channel 8.

-The Branford Folk Music Society is a member of
+The Board of Directors of the Branford Folk Music Society

 |The Branford Folk Music Society primarily books "traditional" and/or "traditions based" acoustic music, rooted in the Anglo-Celtic and/or American folk genres, and other traditional forms, such as Cajun, French Canadian, Klezmer, etc. We are also open to booking "traditions based" performers who write their own material provided their music demonstrates a knowledge and respect for these long established traditions.|